dec1992/GA-Project-2/README.md

 This is the second project of the software engineering immersive course at GA London.
 The assignment was to create a react-based web app to be rendered in the browser, using using react along with APIs.
 The project was to be completed **in paire** within **48 hours**.

-Given a list of options from GA, I chose to re-create the classic game **Frogger**.

-You can launch the game on GitHub pages [here](https://dec1992.github.io/project-1/), or find the GitHub repo [here](https://github.com/dec1992/project-1).
+You can launch the app on GitHub pages [here](https://dec1992.github.io/project-2/), or find the GitHub repo [here](https://github.com/dec1992/project-2).

 ## Brief